MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-row-level-security.md

 ### Using the CustomData feature

-The CustomData feature only works for models that lie in **Azure Analysis Services**, and it only works in **Connect live** mode.
-Unlike users and roles, the Custom data feature can't be set inside a .pbix file.
-When generating a token with the Custom data feature, you need to have a username.

->[!NOTE]
->The CustomData username can only be 256 characters long.

-The CustomData feature allows you to add a Row filter when viewing Power BI data in your application when using **Azure Analysis Services** as your data source (viewing Power BI data connected to Azure Analysis Services in your application).

-The CustomData feature allows passing free text (string) using the CustomData connection string property.
-Analysis Services uses this value via the *CUSTOMDATA()* function.
+The CustomData feature allows you to add a Row filter by passing a free text (string) using the CustomData connection string property.
+Unlike users and roles, CustomData can't be set within a .pbix file.

-The only way to have dynamic RLS (which uses dynamic values for filter evaluation) in **Azure Analysis Services**, is using the *CUSTOMDATA()* function.

-You can use it inside the role DAX query, and you can use it without any role in a measure DAX query.
+CustomData can be used in a *role* DAX query, and can be used without a role in a *measure* DAX query.

-CustomData feature is part of our token generation functionality for the following artifacts: dashboard, report, and tile.
-Dashboards can have multiple CustomData identities (one per tile/model).
+The CustomData feature is part of token generation functionality for dashboard, report, and tile artifacts.
+Dashboards can have multiple CustomData identities (one per tile/model or dataset).

+> [!NOTE]
+> When generating a token with the CustomData feature, you must specify a username of no more than 256 characters.

 #### CustomData SDK Additions